jeosol/hello-world-docker/README.markdown

 After cloning the repository, we can proceed to build the two Docker images as described below.

 ### Building the REPL-based image:
 This image is built such that when we run the container, we are dropped into a Common Lisp REPL.
-The version of the image is build using the following command.
+The REPL-based image is built using the following command:
 ```
 make hello-world-repl-image
 ```